cultural-impact-of-warfare

 The Saxon Longship

 The descendant of the Nydam type, the later Saxon longship, was a versatile warship.
-It retained the clinker construction and shallow draft but was longer and more robust.
+It retained clinker construction and shallow draft but was longer and more robust.
 The longship design allowed a crew of 30 to 60 warriors.
 These ships could operate in rivers, estuaries, and the open sea.
 Their double-ended design meant they could reverse direction quickly without turning, a critical advantage in narrow waters or during an ambush.

 These ships were equipped with oars and a mast for a single square sail.
 The combination gave Saxon fleets remarkable tactical flexibility.
 Oars provided precision and power in calms or during a river approach, while the sail gave speed for crossing the sea.
 This hybrid propulsion system made the Saxon fleet unpredictable.
 Defenders could not rely on weather to keep the Saxons away; a calm day was as dangerous as a stormy one.
+The shipwrights also began to raise the sides at the bow and stern, creating a “stem” and “sternpost” that improved seaworthiness and provided a platform for archers and javelin throwers.

 Naval Tactics: From Raiding to Fleet Action